 According to the Centers for Disease Control and Prevention (CDC), over 80% of lactating parents breastfeed at some stage in their child’s life but there’s still an element of mystery around what your breastfeeding journey will be like.

-If this is your first-time breastfeeding, or if you’d like to learn more, read on to find out things you may not already know about nursing.
+Whether it’s your first-time breastfeeding, or if you simply want to learn more, here’s what you may not already know about nursing.

 Many lactating parents express how their hunger changed whilst feeding their baby and there’ is a cause for this – exclusively breastfeeding can burn up to 500 – 700 calories per day.